beameio/beame-insta-ssl/README.md

 How To Guides Coming soon:

 3. Tunneling to Apache with beame-insta-ssl (Mac, Windows, Linux)
-4. Tunneling to NGNIX with beame-insta-ssl (Mac, Windows, Lin
+4. Tunneling to NGNIX with beame-insta-ssl (Mac, Windows, Linux)

 ## ... but this is already done by ngrok, Let's Encrypt, and ___your service here___!?